PBIS

 PBIS at EHMS

-We have four school wide expectations – Be Responsible, Have Integrity, Be Considerate, Be Hardworking, also known as RICH.
-Students are explicitly taught what it means to be RICH at EHMS during our Kickoff activities in the beginning of the school year, within the context of classroom expectations, and throughout the year through advocacy lessons.
-We use our RICH tickets as a Tier 1 support; students are recognized for their demonstration of RICH.
+We have four school-wide expectations – Be Responsible, Have Integrity, Be Considerate, Be Hardworking, also known as RICH.
+Students are explicitly taught what it means to be RICH at EHMS during our Kickoff activities at the beginning of the school year, within the context of classroom expectations, and throughout the year through advocacy lessons.
+We use our RICH points in 5 Star Students as a Tier 1 support; students are recognized for their demonstration of RICH.

 Positive Behavioral Interventions and Supports at Edward Harris, Jr. Middle School